 For more info on how the coronavirus (COVID-19) will affect your student loans, visit the Department of Education’s FAQs page.

-Stimulus checks and more: How else are college students getting help?
+Stimulus payments and more: How else are college students getting help?

-Thanks to the CARES Act, taxpayers across the country are getting assistance through stimulus checks, many college students included.
+Thanks to stimulus relief bills, taxpayers across the country received assistance through stimulus checks, including some college students, if they qualify.

-In order to get a check, you can’t be a dependent for tax purposes.
-Generally, you’re likely to be considered a dependent for tax purposes if you are either:
+In order to get a stimulus payment, you can’t be a dependent for tax purposes.
+Generally, you could be considered a dependent for tax purposes if you are either:

-If you’re not a dependent for tax purposes, you should be getting a check soon from the government.
+If you’re not a dependent for tax purposes, and you otherwise qualify, you should get an EIP or stimulus payment from the government.
 Estimate how much you’ll receive with the H&R Block Stimulus Check Calculator.

-More than $6 billion dollars are currently being distributed to colleges and universities through the Higher Education Emergency Relief Fund.
+The CARES Act distributed more than $6 billion dollars to colleges and universities through the Higher Education Emergency Relief Fund.
 This money will provide emergency financial aid grants to students whose education is now affected by the coronavirus outbreak because of pressing needs.

 These needs could include:

 The amount of funds each school will see is determined by several factors, such as the number of full-time students and the percentage of Pell-eligible students.
 It will be up to colleges and universities to determine which students receive these cash grants.

 Check with your school’s financial aid office to see what its process will be for distributing these funds.